WikiToLearn/mw-ocg-latexer/README.md

 In some cases you'll need to manually install the `texlive-generic-extra` package as well.

+In older versions of Ubuntu, the Rachana font was provided by the `ttf-malayalam-fonts` package, instead of `fonts-smc`.

 ## Generating bundles

 You may wish to install the [mw-ocg-bundler] npm package to create bundles